-4.8 Further regulations are awaited on the production of Neighbourhood Plans and it is too early to report on the possible take up regarding these plans in Sunderland.
+4.8 At this stage, further regulations relating to the production of Neighbourhood Plans have only recently been released.
+At this stage it is too early to report on the possible take up regarding these plans in Sunderland.

 Monies received from the Community Infrastructure Levy.